JOThurgood/mhd-ray-tracing/README.md

 currently

 * **Linear2dNull** B = [y,x,0] [a rotated version of the field in e.g. McLaughlin & Hood 2004](https://www.aanda.org/articles/aa/full/2004/24/aa0900/aa0900.html)
 * **Dipole3dCase1** a 3D dipolar magnetic 'dome' embedded within a uniform vertical magnetic field.
-Described in McLaughlin, Botha, Thurgood & Wiggs (2018, in prep).
+Described in McLaughlin, Thurgood, Botha & Wiggs (2018, in prep).

 This is where new fields should be added, as unique classes.
 No checks are made on the physicality of the field specified.